xueyan123321/myReads/README.md

 # MyReads Project

 This is the my final assessment project for Udacity's React Fundamentals course.
 All functionalities are verified by me.
 I focus on the javascript to process the interacity aspect.
-If you are interested in the html and css, please refer to <a href="https://github.com/udacity/reactnd-project-myreads-starter"></a>
+The original project are from [udacity](https://github.com/udacity/reactnd-project-myreads-starter)
 ## TL;DR

 To get started developing right away: